 and the other to the wall.
 (Find your studs first and use screws to mount this piece to secure a strong hold).

-Next, you simply hang the headboard on the wall.
-The angles of each cut will hold the headboard in place.
+Next, you simply hang the floating headboard on the wall using the French cleat wall mount.
+The angles of each cut will hold the heavy headboard in place.

 For extra stability due to the shear height of the headboard attached to the wall, we added two small blocks behind the headboard where the frame joins it.

 Pretty sure our bed isn’t going anywhere with the headboard cleats!

 Now, not only do we have the look we wanted in our new bedroom, but we don’t have to worry about our headboard bouncing off the wall.